-As waves break along the beaches, they generate a current that runs parallel to the shore in the general direction of the waves.
-This is called the longshore current.
-As a result of the turbulence set up by the breaking waves, the lake bottom is stirred up and a large amount of sand is put into suspension.
-Much of this sand is picked up by the longshore current and carried, bounced, or rolled along parallel to the shore.
+As waves break along the beaches they generate a current that runs parallel to the shore in the general direction of the waves.
+This is called the long-shore current.
+This current is generally located just to the lakeward side of the zone in which the waves are breaking.
+As the result of the turbulence set up by the breaking waves, the lake bottom is stirred up and a large amount of sand is put into suspension.
+Much of this sand is picked up by the long-shore current and carried, bounced, or rolled along parallel to the shore.